yenda420/chatbot/README.md

 # AI Test Generator

 The "AI Test Generator" is a robust desktop application developed in Java using the JavaFX framework for its user interface.
-This project served as my long-term maturita (final high school examination) work, emphasizing advanced concepts in AI integration, prompt engineering, and sophisticated output validation.
+This project served as my long-term maturita (final high school examination) work, emphasizing concepts in AI integration, prompt engineering, and sophisticated output validation.

 ## Overview